Top 11 Van Life Essentials

-It also helps navigate you away from traffic, so yeah, it’s a win all around.
+It also helps navigate you away from traffic which is a big deal if you’re driving a bigger RV or a van that’s a little taller than you’re used to.
+So yeah, it’s a win all around.

 #7 12 Volt Fan

-This 12 Volt Van Fan is more necessity than anything else on this list, and at $20 bucks, you should probably just buy it immediately.
+This 12 Volt Van Fan is more necessity than anything else on this list, and at $20 bucks, you should probably just buy it for your stealth van immediately.

 Having a fan keeps that air moving which will definitely help.
 You could also create a knock-off swamp cooler setup pretty easily with a Styrofoam cooler, a block of ice, and this fan.
 I’m not saying it’ll feel like an air conditioner, but it will feel less like an oven.
 If you live in a warm climate, you’ll thank me.